paivagio/CliNTREc/README.md

 > Data de nascimento: Pacient's birth date\
 > RES\*: Pacient's EHR free-text
 >
 > \* Critical!
-The absence of this topic will interfere in the overall perfomance of the system.
+The absence of this topic will interfere in the overall performance of the system.

 ### 3. Eligibilty Criteria Extraction